 Historically, the FDA has not regulated banks that collect and store stem cells.
-Recent changes, however, require establishments engaged in the recovery, processing, storage, labeling, packaging or distribution of any Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) or the screening or testing of a cell tissue donor to register with the FDA.
+Recent changes, however, require establishments engaged in the recovery, processing, storage, labeling, packaging or distribution of any Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) or the screening or testing of a cell tissue donor to register with the FDA under the Public Health Service Act.
 The registration requirement was effective as of January 2004.
 The FDA also adopted rules in May 2005 that regulate current Good Tissues Practices (cGTP).
 We may be or become subject to such registration requirements and regulations, and there can be no assurance that we will be able, or will have the resources, to comply.
 Future FDA regulations could also adversely impact or limit our ability to market or perform our services.
-In order to collect and store blood stem cells we must conduct (or arrange for the conduct of) a variety of laboratory tests which are regulated under the federal Clinical Laboratory Improvement Amendments (CLIA).
+In order to collect and store blood stem cells we must conduct (or arrange for the conduct of) a variety of laboratory tests which are regulated under the federal Clinical Laboratory

+Improvement Amendments (CLIA).
 Any facility conducting regulated tests must obtain a CLIA certificate of compliance and submit to regular inspection.

 Some states require additional regulation and oversight of clinical laboratories operating within their borders and some impose obligations on out-of-state laboratories providing services to their residents.
 The states in which we initially plan to engage in processing and storage activities all currently have licensing requirements with which we believe we will need to comply.
 Additionally, there may be state regulations impacting the storage and use of blood products that would impact our business.
-We obtained our biologics license from the State of California in May 2006.
-In April 2007, the Company received two provisional licenses from the State of New York.
-The first license permits the Company's California facility to collect, process and store hematopoietic progenitor cells ("HPCs") collected from New York residents.

-The second license permits solicitation in New York relating to the collection of HPCs.
-Each license is subject to certain limitations.
-There can be no assurance that we will be able to obtain the necessary licenses required to conduct our business in other states, or maintain licenses that we do obtain in such states, including California and New York.
+We obtained our biologics license from the State of California in May 2006 but there can be no assurance that we will be able to obtain the necessary licensing requirements or if other states, or maintain licenses that we do obtain in such states, including California.
 If we identify other states with licensing requirements or if other states adopt such other requirements, or if we plan to conduct business in a new state with such licensing requirements, we would also have to obtain such licenses and/or comply with such other requirements.
 We may also be subject to state and federal privacy laws related to the protection of our customers' personal health information to which we would have access through the provision of our services.
 We may be required to spend substantial amounts of time and money to comply with any regulations and licensing requirements, as well as any future legislative and regulatory initiatives.
 Failure to comply with applicable regulatory requirements or delay in compliance may result in, among other things, injunctions, operating restrictions, and civil fines and criminal prosecution which would have a material adverse effect on the marketing and sales of our services and impair our ability to operate profitably or preclude our ability to operate at all in the future.